ATDehkordi/Sentinel1_downloader_InSAR/README.md

-# 📥 S1 Downloader for InSAR
+# 📥 S1 Downloader for InSAR (developed by Alireza Taheri Dehkordi)

 A simple tool to download Sentinel-1 satellite imagery with ease for InSAR analysis.
 The downloader is able to get both .SAFE and .zip files of Sentinel-1 SLC data.